scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

    Escape of `this` in the constructor is commonly regarded as an anti-pattern.

-   However, escape of `this` as argument to another constructor is allowed, to support creation of cyclic data structures.
+   However, passing non-hot values as argument to another constructor is allowed, to support creation of cyclic data structures.
 The checker will ensure that the escaped non-initialized object is not used, i.e. calling methods or accessing fields on the escaped object is not allowed.